'Gilmore Girls' Season 3, Episode 16: The Big One

 At one point during this episode (it might have been after some Jackson nonsense), my husband turned to me and said, "This show is so fucking antiquated.
 I feel like I'm watching "Tootsie" or something."
 It pains me to admit how right he is.

 The thing that killed him, even more than the Lorelai/Max nonsense, was Sookie's pregnancy reveal and Jackson's reaction.
 "This motherfucker wants four kids in four years and is just now doing the math?
 Kids are expensive, dipshit."
 Instead of reacting with glee after Sookie finds out she's pregnant, Jackson spends days ignoring her, crunching numbers, and making insane demands.
-He wants Sookie to switch out all of her knives for plastic and throws away all the prescription drugs in the house.
-Can we all agree he's the dumbest person in Stars Hollow?
+He wants Sookie to use plastic knives and throw away all the prescription drugs in the house.
+Do we agree that he's the dumbest person in Stars Hollow?

 Nice sweater, imbecile.
 Now go grow some beets and leave us the fuck alone.